conan-io/docs/reference/config_files/global_conf.rst

 Tools configurations
 --------------------

-Tools and user configurations allows them to be defined both in the *conan.cfg* file and in profile files.
-Profile values will have priority over globally defined ones in *conan.cfg*, and can be defined as:
+Tools and user configurations allows them to be defined both in the *global.conf* file and in profile files.
+Profile values will have priority over globally defined ones in *global.conf*, and can be defined as:

 .. code-block:: text